ovnicraft/provisioning/vagrant-ubuntu-shell/README.md

 ##### What will happen:

 1. vagrant will download the base box and set up the virtual machine
-2. Andre Schnekels shell script will download ODOO version saas-4 from github and install
+2. Andre Schenkels' shell script will download ODOO version saas-4 from github and install

 You can adapt the ODOO verion you need (e.g. trunk) in the shell script.